roy-ganz/toql/guide/src/derive/mapping.md

 ## Database
-To adjust the default naming to an existing database scheme use the attributes `tables` and `columns` on the struct for a renaming scheme or `table` and `column` for explicit name.
+To adjust the default naming to an existing database scheme use the attributes `tables` and `columns` for a renaming scheme or `table` and `column` for explicit name.

 Supported renaming schemes are
 - CamelCase